JamesHWade/conceptmapper/README.md

 [![R-CMD-check](https://github.com/JamesHWade/concept_maps/workflows/R-CMD-check/badge.svg)](https://github.com/JamesHWade/concept_maps/actions)
 <!-- badges: end -->

-The goal of concept_maps is to create graph networks with a simple user interface.
+The goal of `{conceptmapper}` is to create graph networks with a simple user interface.
 The current implementation is quite minimal.